Wordle answer (Friday 17 June): Wordle word of the day #363 and hints

 As always, I'll start this guide off with some pointers to get you thinking along the right lines.
 But if you scroll down past the video you can see the full answer, along with a quick definition if you've come here looking for the meaning.

 Wrong day?
-Check out the Wordle answer for Monday 27 June instead!
+Check out the Wordle hint and answer for Friday 2 June instead!

 Hints for today's Wordle answer (Friday 17 June 2022)